mir-group/flare/lammps_plugins/README.md

 If you really, really, really want to use the old Makefile system, you should be able to copy the files from `kokkos/` into `/path/to/lammps/src`, do `make yes-kokkos` and otherwise follow the LAMMPS Kokkos instructions.

+*Note: FLARE relies on the [KokkosKernels](https://github.com/kokkos/kokkos-kernels) for a performance-portable matrix-matrix product.
+This will take advantage of MKL/CUBLAS etc. if found.
+By default, CMake will download KokkosKernels from GitHub and compile it together with LAMMPS.
+This can be very slow, so if you need multiple LAMMPS installations, you may wish to install Kokkos and KokkosKernels manually and then use the `-DEXTERNAL_KOKKOS=ON` option (with `-DCMAKE_PREFIX_PATH=/path/to/install` as needed).*

 ## Basic usage
 Input script: